Here’s Your Chicago Bears Guide For Home Games

 Understanding the rules and guidelines for attending a Bears game at Soldier Field is paramount to getting the most out of the experience.
 Without taking time to understand the different policies, issues could arise.

-The gates to Soldier Field open two hours before kickoff, but there will be plenty of excitement to enjoy if fans get to the stadium early.
+The gates to Soldier Field open two hours before kickoff, but fans can enjoy plenty of excitement if they get to the stadium early.
 One of the best ways to get the most enjoyment out of a Bears game day is to check out the tailgating at virtually every parking lot.

 Tailgating